jbartus/netbox-lab/README.md

 ## plumbing
 - `vpc.tf` creates the base vpc that all of this lives in
 - `ssm.tf` enables the use of ssm-session-manager, which in turn both obviates the need for ssh key management and enables the use of aws console in a browser tab during screenshares

+NOTE: this is all written/designed with the expectation that the environment be SHORT LIVED.
+measured in hours, rarely 24, and never lasting a weekend. nothing in here is to be taken as best practice or production level config.

 # prerequisites
 ## mac os